Star Wars: Aftermath trilogy: Impact

-Empire's End features a reappearance of Lando Calrissian, who reclaims control of Bespin's Cloud City from the Imperials who occupy it.
-Chewbacca is reunited with his young son Lumpawaroo, who had been enslaved on their native planet Kashyyyk.
-Prequel trilogy character Jar Jar Binks appears in the novel, having become a street performer who entertains refugee children but is loathed by adults who blame him for his part in the rise of the Empire.
-Chris Taylor of Mashable wrote that the situation reflects real life in that adults disliked Jar Jar in the films, but children were entertained by him.
-Ben Solo, the son of Leia and Han who becomes Kylo Ren, is born on the planet Chandrila, the day a peace treaty is signed between the Empire and the New Galactic Republic.
-Rae Sloane coins the term "First Order" as she establishes the reborn empire that will eventually take that name.
-General Hux, a character introduced in the 2015 film Star Wars: The Force Awakens, appears as a child in Empire's End; his father is the creator of the training program that will ultimately produce First Order stormtroopers.
-Hux's first name (Armitage) and origin as the illegitimate son of Imperial officer Brendol Hux was previously revealed in Life Debt.
-The Chiss Grand Admiral Thrawn is mentioned in Empire's End as the source of the information about the Unknown Regions which Palpatine uses in his Contingency plan, and the novel is the first appearance of Niima the Hutt, a crime lord based on the desert planet Jakku who controls her people by controlling their resources.
-The Star Wars: The Force Awakens: The Visual Dictionary (2015) and Star Wars: Rey's Survival Guide (2015) note that the Niima Outpost is named after her.

 Works

 Aftermath (2015)

 Star Wars: Aftermath is the first novel in Wendig's Aftermath trilogy.
 It was published by Del Rey Books on September 4, 2015.
+Aftermath debuted at No. 4 on The New York Times Best Seller list, and No. 4 on USA Today's best seller list.

 Plot

 Darth Vader and Emperor Palpatine have fallen and the second Death Star has been destroyed, but the Rebel Alliance—now calling itself the New Republic—has yet to fully subdue the scattered forces of the Empire that remain.
 Stumbling upon a hub of Imperial activity on the Outer Rim planet Akiva, Rebel pilot Wedge Antilles is captured by Admiral Rae Sloane.
 Meanwhile, his wartime comrade Norra Wexley has also arrived on the planet to reunite with her teenage son Temmin.
 Former Imperial officer Sinjir Rath Velus, living quietly on Akiva following the disastrous Battle of Endor, is unhappy to find the Empire at his door, and Zabrak bounty hunter Jas Emari's latest contract leads her to a wealth of valuable targets.